libp2p/docs/content/introduction/what-is-libp2p.md

 Moving from a location-addressed system to a peer-to-peer, content addressed system presents a lot of challenges.
 The internet as it is, with firewalls and NATs, was designed to provide data (securely) in the traditional Web2 system.

-There are also a lot of assumptions built in, such as assuming the fact that everyone is reying on client-server arcitecture, with a central server that clients connect to, and the Domanin Name System (DNS) is used to assign addresses to content that can then be used by clients to access that information.
+There are also a lot of assumptions built in, such as assuming the fact that everyone is reying on client-server arcitecture, with a central server that clients connect to, and the Domain Name System (DNS) is used to assign addresses to content that can then be used by clients to access that information.

-libp2p is a modular system of *protocols*, *specifications* and *libraries* that enable the development of peer-to-peer network applications.
+libp2p is a modular system of _protocols_, _specifications_ and _libraries_ that enable the development of peer-to-peer network applications.
 Because of the way libp2p is architected, a lot of the needs and considerations that the web2 network was built on no longer apply.

 ## Peer-to-peer basics